MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 - `"tree"`: A tree data structure fully defining the expression.
 This format can be used if you want to examine and modify the expression programmatically.
 - `"tokens"`: A list of parsed tokens.
 This format can be used if you want to examine and modify the expression using the parser component.
 Be aware that generating tokens requires additional time.

-  Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+  Tokens are a semi-structured representation of expression text that includes object references.
 For example, let’s say a custom group filter element's expression is "Revenue > Cost".
 When the custom group filter element's expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Revenue", Revenue_ID), (">", GreaterThan_ID), ("Cost", Cost_ID).

 If omitted, the expression is returned in `"text"` format.